+Dr. Jennifer Davis, Section Head, Director of Graduate Studies in History

-Dr. Katherine Jansen, Section Head Dr. Jennifer Davis Dr. L.R.
-Poos Dr. Lev Weitz
+Dr. L.R.
+Poos

+Dr. Lev Weitz

-The University is also home to many other medievalists, who are affiliated with the Center for Medieval and Byzantine Studies: http://mbs.cua.edu
+The University is also home to many other medievalists in academic units ranging from Philosophy to Theology and Religious Studies to the Department of Ancient and Medieval Languages and Cultures.